The Shalvi/Hyman Encyclopedia of Jewish Women

 Courtesy of Sarah Shatz.

 Yelena Akhtiorskaya transformed her own family’s immigrant experience into her ambitious debut novel, Panic in a Suitcase.
-Akhtiorskaya immigrated to the US with her family in 1992 and settled in the expatriate community in Brighton Beach, Brooklyn otherwise known as “Little Odessa.”
+Born in Odessa, Ukraine in 1985, Akhtiorskaya immigrated to the United States with her family in 1992 when she was seven years old.
+They settled in the expatriate community in Brighton Beach, Brooklyn, otherwise known as “Little Odessa.”
 She graduated from Hunter College with a degree in literature in 2007 and earned her MFA from Columbia University in 2009.
 As a young writer, she was hesitant to draw on her own experiences for fear of writing stories that were too esoteric for a mainstream audience.
-It was only while working towards her MFA that she found the confidence to use Russian and immigrant characters in her fiction.
+Only while working towards her MFA did she find the confidence to use Russian and immigrant characters in her fiction.
 The shift was a success—in 2010 she began publishing her first stories in n+1, The New Republic, and other journals.
 In 2014 she published her first novel, Panic in a Suitcase, which follows three generations of a family from Odessa to Brooklyn and back again in a complex modern tale of assimilation and individuality.
 That year she was honored as one of the National Book Foundation’s “5 Under 35.”
+Since 2014, she has completed residencies with the Virginia Center for the Creative Arts and as a MacDowell fellow in Peterborough, New Hampshire.
+She has written for various publications including The New Republic and Tablet

 Donate